Are you looking to find out about user experience research? Then look no further.

 “One of usability’s most hard-earned lessons is that ‘you are not the user.’
 If you work on a development project, you’re atypical by definition.
 Design to optimize the user experience for outsiders, not insiders.”

-User Experience Research Methods: Interviews
+3. User Interviews

 A well-known user experience methodology is an interview.
 An interview is a user experience research method used to discover the attitudes, beliefs, and experiences of users (and potential users) of a product.
 Interviews are typically conducted by one interviewer speaking to one user at a time for 30 minutes to an hour.
 Interviews can take place face-to-face, over the phone, or via video streaming.